Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: 2D Slices and Time Evolution of the rms Mach Number and Ratio of Energies

-In Figure~\ref{fig:2d_slices}, we show the 2D slices of the logarithmic values of normalized density and magnetic field strengths from Pm1 (top row) and Pm10 (bottom row) in the saturated state of the dynamo.
+In Figure~\ref{fig:2d_slices}, we show the 2D slices of the logarithmic values of the normalized density and magnetic field strengths from Pm1 (top row) and Pm10 (bottom row) in the saturated state of the dynamo.
 They depict the complex structure of a magnetized, compressible turbulent medium.
-The left-hand panels visualize $\log(\rho/\langle\rho\rangle$), using a colormap ranging from green (low density, $\log(\rho/\langle\rho\rangle \approx -2.7$) to yellow-white (high density, $\log(\rho/\langle\rho\rangle \approx 1.7$).
+The left-hand panels visualize $\log(\rho/\langle\rho\rangle$), using a color map ranging from green (low density, $\log(\rho/\langle\rho\rangle \approx -2.7$) to yellow-white (high density, $\log(\rho/\langle\rho\rangle \approx 1.7$).
 Here $\langle\rho\rangle \approx 1$ is the mean density in the simulation volume.
-It is abundantly clear that the supersonic nature of the resulting flows result in sharp density contrasts with high density structures surrounded by under dense voids.
-Such structures are hallmark features of compressible turbulence, particularly in supersonic regimes where shock fronts compress the gas into thin layers.
+It is abundantly clear that the supersonic nature of the resulting flows results in sharp density contrasts with high-density structures surrounded by underdense voids.
+Such structures are hallmark features of compressible turbulence, particularly in supersonic regimes, where shock fronts compress the gas into thin layers.

 The right-hand panels show the magnetic field intensity, $\log(B/\brms)$, overlaid with vector field arrows representing the in-plane field direction.
 Blue regions denote weak magnetic fields (sub-rms values), while red regions indicate strong magnetic concentrations exceeding $\brms$.
-These slices reveal that irrespective of the value of $\Pm$, regions with high densities generally correspond to regions with strong magnetic fields and vice versa with sub rms field strengths in the voids.
+These slices reveal that, irrespective of the value of $\Pm$, regions with high densities generally correspond to regions with strong magnetic fields, and vice versa, with sub-rms field strengths in the voids.
 However, a lack of perfect correlation between strong field and high-density regions is also visible in some areas.
-The arrows of equal length representing the direction of the in-plane fields is seen to be arranged in folds at a number of locations.
+The arrows of equal length representing the direction of the in-plane fields are seen to be arranged in folds at a number of locations.
 Some highly dense blobs show ordered magnetic field lines plausibly resulting from compression.
-This is expected as in purely solenoidal, supersonic turbulence, both compression and random stretching contributes to amplify the magnetic field through dynamo action \citep{Fed+11, Fed16, SBS18, SF21a,SS24}.
+This is expected, as in purely solenoidal supersonic turbulence, both compression and random stretching contribute to amplifying the magnetic field through dynamo action \citep{Fed+11, Fed16, SBS18, SF21a,SS24}.